SKrotkih/SimpleOrganizer/README.md

 # SwiftOrganizer
-This is a simple organizer for iPhone.
+This is a simple organizer application for iPhone.
 It is developed in Swift.
-This application is for trying out the new language and new iOS 8 opportunity.

-Database has implemented on two technologies:
+Was implemented just for example of using Swift.

+Were realised two type of database:
-- Core Data
+- Core Data (local database on SQLite)
-- Parse.com
+- Parse.com (remote database on Parse.com server)

-There is possible to switch types (Core Data - Parse.com) in real time.
+Were realised the next features:
+- switching of the database types from CoreData to Parse.com remote database and vice versa in real time.
-There are push notifications via Parse.com server.
+- push notifications via Parse.com server.
+- events can be saved to the Calendar.

-In design were used the next patterns:
+Were used next design patterns:
 - abstract method;
 - observer;
 - singleton;